 We maintain a close relationship with national and regional festivals, federal and provincial media agencies, broadcasters, labs, post-houses, sound houses, and industry professionals.
 Students develop expertise and contacts through visiting artists and sessional instructors who teach advanced professional skills.

 The program in Film offers three possible options for study:

 MFA students can also focus on film production in their program.

 Students are uniquely positioned in the Film program to take advantage of the interdisciplinary offerings of the School for the Contemporary Arts as a whole.
-The programs in Dance, Visual Art, Theatre, Music, and Visual Culture and Performance Studies provide exciting opportunities for inter and cross-disciplinary exploration and cooperation.
-Students can also participate in screenwriting programs at the Praxis Centre for Screenwriting.
+The programs in Dance, Visual Art, Theatre, Music, and Art, Performance & Cinema Studies provide exciting opportunities for inter and cross-disciplinary exploration and cooperation.